NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 **User message:**

-Please can you go online and find me the top 10 negative feedback points for the STIHL MSA 300 C-O chainsaw for a marketing meeting I have soon.
+Please can you go online and find me the top 10 negative feedback points for Duolingo.
 ---------

 **Tip:** This isn't a replacement for in-depth research, but is good for starting one off and pointing one to issues and sources for deeper investigation.